Skip to content

 • Observability (metrics/logging/tracing)

-• Hot path: One additional virtual dispatch per metric operation (through composite handle).
-When no user recorder is configured, the composite delegates directly to the default atomic handle.
-This is negligible compared to I/O costs.
-Debug-level metrics that are filtered out use static no-op handles — zero virtual dispatch, zero branch on the hot path.
+• Hot path: One virtual dispatch per metric operation (through the recorder handle).
+When no user recorder is configured, NoopMetricsRecorder returns static no-op handles — zero allocation, zero work on the hot path.
+Debug-level metrics that are filtered out also use static no-op handles.

-• Registration: Takes a mutex lock in DefaultMetricsRecorder, but only during startup.
+• Registration: May take a lock depending on the user’s recorder implementation, but only during startup.
 No contention on the hot path since handles are cached.

-• Memory: Slightly more per metric (two Arc<dyn Fn> handles instead of one Arc<Counter>) when a user recorder is present.
-Negligible.
+• Memory: Minimal when using NoopMetricsRecorder (only Arc<dyn Fn> no-op handles).
+Slightly more per metric when a user recorder is present.

 • No impact on object-store request patterns, space/read/write amplification.